RealMarco/keypointnet_ros/README.md

 The KeypointNet-ROS package has been tested under ROS Noetic and Ubuntu 20.04.
 This is research code, expect that it changes often and users make adapt some details for specific system and task.

 - keypointnet_ros consists of core code of Keypoints Detection, Keypoing-based Pose Classfication (a.k.a.
-States CLassification) and Orientation Estimation for training and ROS deployment.
+States Classification) and Orientation Estimation for training and ROS deployment.
 - keypointnet_ros_msgs is messages used for keypoint_ros

 ## Overview